 Lake and Wexford Counties, Michigan

 The dominant drainage class is Somewhat excessively drained and the dominant hydrologic group is A (high infiltration, low runoff).
+The most common soil order is Spodosols — acidic forest soils with a distinctive leached layer, common under conifers.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Lake and Wexford Counties, Michigan.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 | Soil Map Unit | Acres | Drainage | Hydro Group | Dwellings | Septic |